MR-33/YTVD/README.md

 - Uses `yt-dlp` for efficient downloading and format conversion.

 ## Requirements
-Make sure you have the following dependencies installed before running the script:
+Make sure you have the following dependencies installed and updated before running the script:

 - Python 3.x
 - `tkinter` (usually included with Python)